Daniel J. Frey

 It is a thing that can be enjoyed.

-But ask yourself why this President and his supports were so gung-ho to get sports back?
+But ask yourself why this President and his supporters were so gung-ho to get sports back?

 Distraction.

-They have the power of its members as does the rest of sports to focus the attention of a nation.
+They have the power of their members, as does the rest of sports, to focus the attention of a nation.

 They have the power to break the stalemate of indifference.